streamingfast/firehose-docs/content/operators/concepts/data-flow.md

 passed inside a `ForkDB` (more info about that below), and sent to the consumer with a cursor which uniquely identifies the block as well as its position in the chain.
 In so doing, we can resume even from forked blocks, as they are all preserved.

 The `Firehose` component also has the responsibility of filtering a block’s content according to the request’s filter expression.
-The filter expression uses CEL syntax and while the syntax is common to all supported chains, the actual languages and available variables vary on a chain by chain basis.

-Filtering is applied usually on the smallest execution unit (EVM call on Ethereum, Instruction on Solana).
 Transactions that have no matching unit are removed from the block and execution units are flagged as matching/not matching the filter expression.
 Block metadata is always sent, even with no matches, to guarantee sequentiality on the receiving end.